 Keen Software House is the developer of Space Engineers and their customer service will assist users who have run into problems they cannot fix by themselves.
 You have to provide a copy of your unmodded save file to Keen so their personnel could examine it thoroughly.

 Overall, the connector is one of many blocks in Space Engineers.
 Blocks play a key role in the construction of structures in the game and players could create them by welding.
-In Space Engineers, the connector works in several ways but its main purpose is to temporarily connect the conveyor systems of structures.
+(Zolpidem) In Space Engineers, the connector works in several ways but its main purpose is to temporarily connect the conveyor systems of structures.
 That enables the transfer of a lot of things from items to electricity between the structures.

 The presence of the magnetic pull means connectors in Space Engineers would attract each other in certain conditions.
 As players connect connectors, they can access details of both sides.
 It’s possible to take advantage of connectors to remove items as well.